reflex-dev/templates/README.md

 A repository of Reflex template apps.

-# How to deployed templates
+# How to deploy templates
 If this a template for build, you must include a `preview.png` or `preview.webp` which will be used as the preview image.

 To get a url for your app, you must make a release with a valid reflex version.
 This can be difficult since part of the reflex opensource deployment pipeline is to create a release for every version to make sure that all templates work with it.
 So to get around this you must do a few things: